 '''

 s0 = StarShip("MCRN Tachi")

+'''

-When clearly init() has two parameters: self and name.
+When clearly \\init\\() has two parameters: self and name.
 What gives?

-'''

-when clearly \\init\\() has two parameters.
-Set i and name.
-What gives:

-'''

-def init(self, shipname): # The constructor
+def \\init\\(self, shipname): # The constructor

-'''

 Doesn't the number of arguments need to match the number of parameters?

 It does!
 But Python's doing something sneaky behind your back, here.
 When a method has been called for a particular object, Python automagically fills in the first parameter with the object that is being operated on.
 We don't have to worry about it.